Practical advice on how to help

 Behave naturally with Kate and get to know her.
 If she mentions her illness, ask her to let you know if there is anything you can do to help on the trip.

-Discussing mental illness
+Discussing mental health issues

 At the same time, it is important to be frank about any productivity issues involved and how you can work together to address these – emphasise strengths and then look at areas where support is needed.